UnaryPlus/owenbechtel.com/blog/fifth-repeating-musical-scales/index.md

 I was messing around with [Sevish](https://www.youtube.com/sevish)'s [Scale Workshop](https://sevish.com/scaleworkshop) the other day, when I discovered an interesting family of musical scales.
 These scales are just (consisting entirely of rational multiples of a single base frequency) and have the following properties:

 1. They repeat at the fifth rather than the octave.
-2. They contain four notes per fifth (just as, for example, the diatonic scale contains seven notes per octave).
+2. They contain four notes per fifth.
 3. The fourth degree is a perfect fourth (4/3) above the tonic.
 4. The third degree is either a major third (5/4) or a minor third (6/5) above the tonic.
 5. The second degree is either a major third or a minor third below the fourth degree.
 (This implies, along with property 3, that the second degree is either 16/15 or 10/9 above the tonic.)